rzfeeser/simpleflaskservice/README.md

     - VERSION - the value of version returned in the JSON response of the /endpoint0 endpoint
     - HEALTH_DELAY - delay in milliseconds that the /health endpoint responds

-## How to transform this code into a Docker Image
+## How to Run this Code

-0. Install docker and have it working to the point where you can launch containers.
-Instructions to do this are outside the scope of this README.md, but refer to https://docker.io for instructions on getting up and running.

-0. git clone the repository to your local machine.
+0. First, `git clone` the repository to your local machine.

         git clone https://github.com/rzfeeser/simpleflaskservice

-0. Create a file called `Dockerfile` as follows:

-    ```
-    FROM

-    ADD
-    ```
+0. Ensure Python 3.6+ has been installed on Debian / Ubuntu Machines

+        sudo apt install python3-pip

+0. Ensure Python 3.6+ has been installed, then use `pip` to install Flask.

+        python3 -m pip install flask

-0. Create the image.
+0. Run the code with Python 3.6+

-## Running the Docker Image
+        python3 simpleflaskservice.py

+0. Set the environmental variable `VERSION` to "24601" and `PORT0` to "8887", then launch the server.

+        VERSION=24601 PORT0=8887 python3 simpleflaskservice.py

-## How to Deploy this Image on Kubernetes
+## How to Deploy on Docker

-0. Create the following manifest.
+0. Launch on Docker with the following command

-## Deploying on Bare Metal

-0. Clone the repository to your local machine